 CSA STAR Attestation involves a rigorous independent third-party audit of a cloud provider's security posture based on a SOC 2 Type 2 audit with CCM criteria.
 The independent auditor that evaluates a cloud provider's offerings for STAR Attestation must be a certified public accountant (CPA) and is required to have the CSA Certificate in Cloud Security Knowledge (CCSK).

-A SOC 2 Type 2 audit is based on American Institute of Certified Public Accountants (AICPA) Trust Services Principles and Criteria, including security, availability, confidentiality, and processing integrity, and the criteria in the CCM.
-STAR Attestation provides an auditor's findings on the design suitability and operating effectiveness of SOC 2 controls in Microsoft cloud services.
+The Azure SOC 2 Type 2 audit is based on the American Institute of Certified Public Accountants (AICPA) Trust Services Principles and Criteria, including security, availability, confidentiality, privacy, and processing integrity, and the criteria in the CCM.
+STAR Attestation provides an auditor's findings on the design suitability and operating effectiveness of Azure SOC 2 controls.
 The objective is to meet both the AICPA criteria mentioned above and requirements set forth in the CCM.

 Frequently asked questions

 Which industry standards does the CSA CCM align with?
 The CCM maps to industry-accepted security standards, regulations, and control frameworks such as ISO 27001, ISO 27017, ISO 27018, NIST SP 800-53, PCI DSS, AICPA Trust Services Criteria, NERC CIP, and many others.
 For the most current list, visit the CSA website.